Perumal Murugan’s The Goat Thief: A Glimpse of Tamil Life

 I loved this aspect of the stories so much.
 All of them deal with the day-to-day lives of ordinary people, with a bit of spice to liven up the tale.

-The opening story is The Well, which started with a city man swimming with local lads in a nearby well.
-It was a very ordinary story until suddenly it turns sinister.
+The opening story is The Well, which starts with a city man swimming with local lads in a nearby well.
+It was a very ordinary story until suddenly, it turned sinister.
 Or does it?
 I can’t quite make up my mind about what happened there.

-I enjoyed An unexpected visitor, where a city boy staying temporarily in his grandmother’s village home falls in love with village life.
-Overall, a very heart-warming story until the end, where Murugan managed to surprise me with an ending that jolted.
+I enjoyed An Unexpected Visitor, where a city boy staying temporarily in his grandmother’s village home falls in love with village life.
+Overall, it was a heart-warming story until the end, where Murugan surprised me with an ending that jolted me.

-Another favorite story, The Night the Owls Stopped crying about a security guard guarding a haunted house.
+Another favorite story, The Night the Owls Stopped Crying, is about a security guard guarding a haunted house.
 It reminded me so much of the ghost stories I shared with my cousins during late summer nights.

 Musical Chairs was about a couple squabbling over a favorite chair and the unspoken battles between them.
 I thought this story was a perfect depiction of marriage.
-We all have these long-standing petty battles in our marriages, don’t we?
+We all have these long-standing petty battles in our marriages, right?
 Please don’t say it’s only me 😀 .

-The main story, The Goat Thief, was action-packed about a night spent in the outdoors by a goat thief while people are out hunting for him.
+The main story, The Goat Thief, is action-packed about a night spent outdoors by a goat thief while people are hunting for him.

-So, by now, you must understand what this book is about, don’t you?
-It’s a lovely leisurely telling of everyday stories and occurrences, with a reflective emphasis on the smaller things in life.
+So, by now, you must understand what this book is about, right?
+It’s a lovely leisurely telling of everyday stories and occurrences, reflecting on the smaller things in life.

 I knew that reading this book brought a renewed appreciation of some of my childhood joys and sorrows (oh! the thrill of jumping in cold water on a hot summer’s day) and the small disappointments in life (end of a doing-nothing summer holiday with my grandmom).
 More importantly, it brought back a renewed appreciation for my Tamilian roots.

-And for that, I have to thank Perumal Murugan and Kalyan Raman (for the excellent translation).
+And for that, I must thank Perumal Murugan and Kalyan Raman (for the excellent translation).
 This is my first experience with Murugan’s short stories, and I look forward to more translated works from him.

 Huge thanks to Juggernaut Books for sending me this book for review consideration.